 - Validating the dream of free enterprise democracy and showing us how to achieve it.”
 (Id, p.
 115)

 Based on conventional economics, whether seen from Keynes or Hayek point of view (or Minsky vs Friedman), today’s form of capitalism is totally at odds with the biosphere’s boundaries as well as with the laws of systemic health in the world as it is—interconnected.
 The practical and somewhat disheartening consequence of this doctrinal confinement is that we keep destroying the planet because there is a financial profit in doing so.
-We engineer in the short term and aside from the whole that reality is.
+We engineer our own short-term world aside from the whole of reality.

 As long as the theoretical framework for creating prosperity is not changed, the course we are following and that leads to large social, economic, and environmental disruptions will not change either.
 It is not enough to consider energy and material efficiency, closed-loop business model redesigns, getting prices true and right, transparency of integrated reporting, or the concept of a triple bottom line (planet, people, profits) as critical parameters of economic sustainability.
 If the economic pattern of conventional capitalism is not re-engineered at its base, implementing such parameters on a broad scale will always be an upstream and virtually lost battle.

 Seeing the economic development as primarily being the art and science of dealing with living systems, on the other hand, helps to acquire the necessary new understanding of what is possible.
 Effectively creating a healthy economy within the larger bodies of a healthy society and a healthy planet is what the third part of Regenerative Capitalism is about.